ArcadeHustle/RingEdge_NoKey_softmod/README.md

 "this is not the place to ask for neither for teknoparrot nor for roms."<br>
 https://www.arcade-projects.com/forums/index.php?thread/9093-greetings-from-uk/&postID=145048#post145048

-At a certain point interest picked up on the Arcade Projects threat "What can one do with a RingEdge?", eventually leading to the need to censor some of the commentary on the security mechanisms employed by Sega.
+At a certain point interest picked up on the Arcade Projects thread "What can one do with a RingEdge?", eventually leading to the need to censor some of the commentary on the security mechanisms employed by Sega.
 http://archive.is/wOIjp

-Once folks in the "Ringedge/2/wide/Nu game list" thread heard "they can run locally and offline!", the thirst began. https://webcache.googleusercontent.com/search?q=cache:CiZlw8FpwmEJ:https://www.arcade-projects.com/forums/index.php%3Fthread/6466-ringedge-2-wide-nu-game-list/%26pageNo%3D2+&cd=1&hl=en&ct=clnk&gl=us
+Once folks in the "Ringedge/2/wide/Nu game list" thread heard "they can run locally and offline!", the *real* thirst began. https://webcache.googleusercontent.com/search?q=cache:CiZlw8FpwmEJ:https://www.arcade-projects.com/forums/index.php%3Fthread/6466-ringedge-2-wide-nu-game-list/%26pageNo%3D2+&cd=1&hl=en&ct=clnk&gl=us

 # Stage Three